hydra3333/Pi4CC/README.md

    - GPU memory is 384k
    - "localisation" tab is used to check/configure your timezone/locale etc and set local language to UTF-8
 4. Also check the Pi has a fixed IP address, perhaps by setting your home router's DHCP facility to recognise the Pi's mac address and provide a fixed IP address
+   - Remember - to disable WiFi, add this line to '/boot/config.txt' and reboot
+     `dtoverlay=pi3-disable-wifi`
 5. Clone the respository to the Desktop of the Pi and copy the setup files to the Desktop
    - start a Terminal and do this:
      ```